OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 ### Gathering collaborators

-We began to attract councils through the
+We began to attract councils through the survey form, but also through the use of group emails to everyone in the category.
+The timeline was;

+* 4 councils (24 October)
+* 8 councils (29 October)
+* 9 councils (1 November)
+* 12 councils (12 November)
+* 14 councils (15 November - on the application deadline!)

+### Talking to a supplier